ttulka/recursive-expressions/README.md

 grammar.matches("01");      // false
 grammar.matches("1101");    // false
 ```
-The same grammar can be alternatively and compactly created like:
+The same grammar can be compactly created like:
 ```
 RecexpGrammar grammar = RecexpGrammar.builder()
     .rule("S", "0(@S)0|1(@S)1|0|1|@EPS")
     .build();
 ```
-Or by using the `@this` self-reference:
+Or alternatively by using the `@this` self-reference:
 ```
 RecexpGrammar grammar = RecexpGrammar.compile(
     "0(@this)0|1(@this)1|0|1|@EPS");